 Arrive on time - please arrive at your appointment time (not earlier) to help social distancing

 Yes.
 Giving blood and platelets has continued throughout the pandemic.
 Please take sensible precautions when travelling and be assured that we will look after you when you arrive.

-At the moment we particularly need more donors who are:
+At the moment we particularly need: